-The Oakland County Animal Control and Pet Adoption Center strives to improve the center's save and adoption rates.
+The Oakland County Animal Shelter and Pet Adoption Center strives to improve the center's save and adoption rates.
 We work toward accomplishing this goal by:

 - Educating the citizens of Oakland County about responsible pet ownership.